Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 // Why this specific quantum circuit has been chosen is being detailed in @circuit.

 == Data for Training
-The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
+The measurement outcomes obtained from quantum computational operations are derived from the dataset provided by @martinaLearningQuantumNoiseFingerprint2023.
-The reason is that no access to a quantum computer was available during the creation of this thesis.
-// as mentioned in @structure ...
+As mentioned in @related-work, the main reasons for this choice were high costs for running the circuit on multiple quantum computers, and designing a specific circuit with the capability of creating measurements that allow for classification based on the noise in the measurements.
-//TODO: expensice, challenging to perform measurement with in qc calibration -> out of scope The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
+//TODO: challenging to perform measurement with in qc calibration -> out of scope (is calibration even important?)
+The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
-//TODO: The chips differ by two main aspects.
-The first is the architecture (or connectivity) of the qubits, which ranges from a simple line topology to a ladder or a star topology.
-The second important difference is the so-called quantum volume [36] (8, 16, 32 for the machines used in our experiments) that quantifies the maximum dimension of a circuit that can be effectively executed, and is correlated also with the noise affecting each device.
-// source for [36]: Validating quantum computers using randomized model circuits.
-// Indeed, some quantum machines are inherently noisier than other, and even single qubits inside a machine can have a distinctive noise profile.
-All these peculiar differences in noise and topology represent the fingerprint that we aim to exploit using our method.
+The quantum chips vary in their connectivity between qubits, from linear topology to a star topology @martinaLearningQuantumNoiseFingerprint2023.
+The chips vary primarily in their qubit architecture, from simple linear to complex star topologies, and in their quantum volume (8, 16, 32 in our tests), which measures the largest circuit size they can efficiently run and reflects device noise.
+Each quantum machine has different noise parameters for their qubits (T1, T2 error, readout error), and quantum gates.
+The noise fingerprint learned by the machine learning model is based on these differences.

 Each circuit measurement in the dataset can be traced back to the quantum computer it was executed on.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 both with and without noise.
 The simulators provided by the Qiskit SDK @Qiskit2024 were used.